now-u/now-u-campaigns/README.md

 ## To Dos

-1. Standardize font-sizes across app
-2. Add animations for hamburger menu when toggling nav
-3. Possibly add an announcements bar at the top of every page which displays the latest campaign added
-4. Wire up app download buttons
+1. Wire up app download buttons
-5. Fetch real campaign data
+2. Fetch real campaign data
-6. Must determine what the nav bar should look like when on /campaigns route
+3. Must determine what the nav bar should look like when on /campaigns route